smarter-sh/community/contributors/guide/style-guide.md

   A comprehensive collection of guidelines for writing contributor documentation.
 ---

-This style guide is for content in the Kubernetes github [community repository].
+This style guide is for content in the Smarter github [community repository].
-It is an extension of the [Kubernetes documentation style-guide].
+It is an extension of the [Smarter documentation style-guide].

 These are **guidelines**, not rules.
 Use your best judgement.